TheSwirlingVoid/tensorflow-project/README.md

-My tensorflow ML project.
+# My tensorflow project

 This in theory should've classified images of birds among 450 possible classes, but the model right now is ridiculously horrible.

 Here is how I am meeting the requirements: